thelfer/tfel-doc/MFrontUserDays/SixthUserDays/Agenda/talks.md

 Cadarache, France and the main developer of `TFEL/MFront` and `MGIS`.
 <https://www.researchgate.net/profile/Thomas_Helfer>.

+Jérémy Bleyer is an engineer from Corps des Ponts, des Eaux et des Forêts.
+He is a researcher at Laboratoire Navier (ENPC-Université Gustave Eiffel-CNRS), lecturer at Ecole des Ponts ParisTech and part-time professor at Ecole Polytechnique.

 Goustan Bacquaert is a PhD student working at EDF Lab Paris-Saclay, supervised by the École des Ponts PariTech and the Sorbonne Université.
 His work focuses on the modelling of soil behaviours, both theoretically